Axel Oxenstierna: Family

-On 5 June 1608 Axel Oxenstierna married Anna Åkesdotter Bååt, the daughter of nobleman Åke Johansson Bååt and Christina Trolle.
-The wedding took place at Fiholm Castle, owned by the Oxenstierna family.
-They had 13 children, of which five survived their childhoods:
+On 5 June 1608, Axel Oxenstierna married Anna Åkesdotter Bååt (December 1579 – 26 June 1649), a daughter of nobleman Åke Johansson Bååt and Christina Trolle.
+The wedding took place at Fiholm Castle, which was owned by the Oxenstierna family.
+Anna was constantly pregnant during her marriage, giving birth to 13 children in just 15 years, of which only five survived early childhood: